Zima (town): Climate

 The local climate is extremely continental; air temperature varies between -45 C in winter to 40 C in summer.

 History

 The village of Staraya Zima (Ста́рая Зима́) on the present site of the town was established in 1743.
 In 1772, its population began to grow more quickly due to the construction of a horse-tract from Moscow which crossed the Oka River.
 Until the 1900s, Zima remained a roadside, mainly agricultural village.

 In 1898, the Trans-Siberian railway was built through the village and a railroad station was opened.
 Town status was granted to Zima in 1925.

+Post-war Lithuanian deportees were buried in two of the town's graveyards: that of Ukhtuy village and the town itself.

 Zima's population remained at around 40,000 from the 1960s until 1990; however, after the dissolution of the Soviet Union and the associated economic crisis, the population decreased by around 15% during the 1990s.

 The town is the birthplace of Yevgeny Yevtushenko, a Russian poet, the author of the biographical poem "Zima Station".